hasanozdem1r/python-advanced-topics/docs/projects.md

 This project aims to delete all historical informations from Google Chrome browser It will be deleting cached, passwords, links that you have visited.

-NOTE : Recommend taking backup of your bookmarks.
+NOTE : Recommended taking backup of your bookmarks.

 ## Chatbot with NLTK
 This chatbot has the ability to parse a document of textual information and answer the queries of the user.
 The chatbot uses the Natural Language Processing Toolkit (NLTK) to process the textual information